Orthogonal Multiple Access with Correlated Sources: Feasible Region and Pragmatic Schemes: JCD Principle

-is the column vector denoting the bits at the input of the various sensor nodes, with the exception of the $\ell$-th one, at time epoch $j$.
-The factors $\{P(\pmb{x}'_j)\}$ denote the probabilities coming from the other $n-1$ decoders (corresponding to the other sources).
-Assuming these $n-1$ outputs as independent, one can write
+where $j=1,\ldots,k$, $\ln$ denotes the natural logarithm, and $\pmb{x}'_j = \pmb{x}_j\setminus x_j^{(\ell)}$ is the column vector denoting the bits at the input of the various nodes, with the exception of the $\ell$-th one, at time epoch $j$.
+The factors $\{P(\pmb{x}'_j)\}$ denote the probabilities coming from the other $N-1$ decoders (corresponding to the other sources).
+Assuming these $N-1$ outputs are independent, one can write